-3 Hugs for beginners
+3. Hugs for beginners

 This section covers the basics that you need to understand to start using Hugs.
 Most of the points discussed here will be familiar to anyone with experience of previous versions of Hugs or Gofer.
-To begin with, we need to start the interpreter; the usual way to do this is by using the command hugs, which produces a startup banner something like the following (On Windows 95/NT, the installation procedure normally adds Hugs to the start menu.
-You can also start the interpreter by double clicking on a .hs or .lhs file.):
+To begin with, we need to start the interpreter; the usual way to do this is by using the command hugs, which produces a startup banner something like the following: